canjs/can-derive/article.md

 ## Introduction

-The devices you use today to interact with the web communicate, process, and store more information more quickly than ever before.
-Despite this fact one factor remains constant: Performance is a product of efficiency.
+The devices you use today to interact with the web communicate, process, and store more information quicker than ever before.
+Despite this fact, one factor remains constant: Performance is a product of efficiency.

-The derive plugin is CanJS' latest initiative to improve efficiency.
-In this article we'll introduce the problem that it solves and
+One of the most performance critical things a Javascript application can do is update the DOM efficiently.
+That means making the fewest number of DOM manipulations necessary to render a given application state.

+In this article we'll explain how CanJS updates the DOM in both simple and complex scenarios, what its limitations are, and how the derive plugin aims to address those issues.

 ## How state changes become DOM changes

-- Most back end API's provide a snapshot of a subset of data, and/or a fire hose
+- Most back end API's provide a snapshot of a subset of data, and/or a stream of events
 - It's up to JS to manage the relationship between that data and your application's state
 - Data transformations like `.sort()`, `.map()`, and `.filter()` are